ktalke12/Labview-MiP/README.md

 BBB/L Installation steps:

 1)  Flash your BBB/L with the latest or preffered version of Debian (https://rcn-ee.com/rootfs/bb.org/testing/2017-03-07/iot/).
-This repository should work with both 8.6 and 8.7 versions.
+This repository should work with both 8.6 and 8.7 versions (currently, there are issues with 8.8 and 9.1 compatability).
 For 8.7 versions and later (~2/2017), the root password is locked down, and you will need to change the root password in order to install the Linx software below.

 2)  Enable the robotics cape device tree:  This will enable the robotics cape on the BBB/L.
 #~ sudo configure_robotics_dt.sh